 I know this sounds quite harsh, and you probably think that as a responsible tourist it is your duty to give to those in need.
 But are you sure that giving money to beggars is the right way of doing so?
 In fact, giving money to beggars may only encourage more people to ask tourists for money.
 Remember that there often is a network of exploitation even behind beggars.

 Don’t give money to children

 If giving money to beggars is questionable, giving money to children is simply irresponsible.
 In many places, children are taken out of school and sent to the street to beg for money or to work selling small trinkets.
 In some cases, it is not even the parents that are sending their kids to the street to look for money, but an actual network of criminals (the so called “begging mafia”) that exploit the children.

-If you really want to be a more responsible traveler, look out for organizations that help supporting children in need through schooling, education and inclusion programs, and make a donation to them instead.
+Look out for organizations that help supporting children in need through schooling, education and inclusion programs, and make a donation to them instead.
 Even a donation of books, pens and other necessary school material at a local school may be a good idea – check out with the school beforehand to see what is needed.

 In fact, don’t even give them candy